aminya/VarStructs.jl/README.md

 ```

 ## Call Syntax
 In this syntax, you **should** provide the initial values for the fields.
-Providing types for the fields are optional.
+Providing type for the fields are optional (if not provided, it is considered as `Any`).
 ```julia
 @var Person(
         name = "Amin",